DevART36/100-days-of-code/log.md

 I learned how to transform and animate the elements.
 I'm a bit confused of cubic -bezier().

 **Thuoghts** It is really hard for me but I learned a lot ,specially the animation and transform of elements.

+### Day 4: January 4, Monday

+**Today's Progress**: Finished the Applied Visual Design, Learned more about aniamtions, The Cubic-bezier().
+Code a clone of heart -animation
+**Thuoghts** I'm still really confused about the Cubic bezier().
+I code the heart-animation clone from scratch and I felt so anoyyed of the transform() but I really enjoyed it :).